BlueTurtle01/PydotTutorials/README.md

 # PydotTutorials
 Tutorials and documentation for PyDot.
 Please open a new issue if there is a tutorial you would like to see.
 I am creating these as I create my own side project and come across a problem.
 Usually after trawling through many SO posts I solve the problem but I have created the below tutorials to save everyone having to piece things together like I have had to.
+I have added placeholders for upcoming tutorials in the relevant lists which will be converted to links as I create the documentation code.

 ## Installation
 Installation information can get found at the original repo: https://github.com/pydot/pydot but in short, <code>pip install pydot</code>